SAREC-Lab/saFUZZ_ICSE26/README.md

 ## Motivation

 Autonomous sUAS operate in unpredictable environments and rely on complex state machines for safe and reliable behavior.
-Existing testing approaches often focus on low-level input mutations or specific functionalities but lack systematic validation of cross-layer state transitions and failsafe activations under realistic conditions.
+Existing testing approaches often focus on low-level input mutations or specific functionalities but lack systematic validation of state transitions and failsafe activations under realistic conditions.

 SAFUS fills this gap by enabling behaviorally meaningful fuzz testing to detect critical faults early in development.